 - Bottle of Sauvignon Blanc (750 ml)

-- Juice from one can of pineapples (about 1 cup)
+- Can of Pineapple juice (about 1 cup)

-I may have to attempt some other mixed wine drinks in the future, but for now I will revel in the glory of this success (haha!).
+I may have to attempt some other mixed wine drinks in the future, but for now, I will revel in the glory of this success (haha!).
 Like the infused water, the ingredients I used weren’t too overpowering, so everything seemed to meld well together.
-You could even mix the lime slices in overnight for more a citrus kick, and as I mentioned before, add more club soda for fizz.
+You could even mix the lime slices, watermelon and pineapple in overnight for a stronger fruit flavour.